ansys/pyansys-heart/doc/source/user-guide/preprocessor.rst

 - `A Publicly Available Virtual Cohort of Four-chamber Heart Meshes for Cardiac Electro-mechanics Simulations <https://zenodo.org/records/3890034>`_
 - `Virtual cohort of adult healthy four-chamber heart meshes from CT images <https://zenodo.org/records/4590294>`_

-The :attr:`Preprocessor <ansys.health.heart.pre>` module contains methods to extract the necessary information and VTP object from these two databases for further processing.
+The :attr:`Preprocessor <ansys.health.heart.pre>` module contains methods to extract the necessary information and VTP object from these two databases for further processing and consumption by the :attr:`HeartModel <ansys.health.heart.models.HeartModel>` class.
 This module also contains methods to conveniently download from these two sources:

 >>> from ansys.health.heart.utils.download import download_case_from_zenodo, unpack_case
 >>> tar_file = download_case_from_zenodo("Rodero2021", 1, "my-download-dir")